Publish date: September 2008

 If they truly regard employees as their most valuable asset, then leaders must invest as much in employee development as they do in any hard assets.
 Such investments typically deliver a 10:1 return or better, which is far above other investments.
 This is as true in boom times as it is during

+a recession.
 The key to successfully investing in people is that such investments should always link back to the strategic purposes of the organization.
 Strategy and policy deployment processes can provide a clear connection for employee development activities to the company goals.

 Integrate continuous improvement tools and employee development to provide a clear line of sight to the organization’s core strategy.